 At its eastern end, the Greenway connects with the Dulles Toll Road (DTR).
 The DTR, which opened in 1984, is also approximately 22 kilometre in length and extends from the Greenway terminus, intersects the Capital Beltway at Tysons Corner, and ends at Interstate 66 in Falls Church.
 When combined with the DTR, the Greenway provides the only limited access route through the rapidly growing Dulles corridor.

 The Greenway has seven toll plazas, including a main line toll plaza (with 18 lanes) and six tolled ramps.
 ETC is available at each toll plaza, with 10 dedicated ETC lanes on the main line toll plaza.
 The Greenway is designed to allow for future expansion from its current six lanes up to 12 lanes, as the right of way is located on land that was acquired by TRIP II fee simple or through an easement agreement with the local airports authority.
 A typical section of the Greenway is 250 feet wide, providing future lane widening potential.

 It also includes a minimum 40-foot median designed at the time to accommodate a mass transit development, which is currently under construction (Metrorail Extension).
-The Metrorail Extension is expected to complete in early 2020 and is anticipated to improve accessibility to the Loudoun County and further stimulate its economic and demographic development.
+The Metrorail Extension is expected to complete in late 2022 and is anticipated to improve accessibility to the Loudoun County and further stimulate its economic and demographic development.

 The Greenway currently has peak and off-peak tolling rates, as well as different toll rates for vehicles with three or more axles.
 Refer to factsheet for further details.

 Upon application, the tolls on the Greenway are set by the Virginia State Corporation Commission (SCC) under the Virginia Highway Corporation Act (1988).